KnowOneActual/beaubremer-blog/posts/Eero_Sonos_config.md

 2.  **Reserve IP Addresses:** Your router assigns temporary ("dynamic") IP addresses to your devices.
 If these change, your Sonos app can lose track of a speaker.
     * **The Fix:** In the Eero app, go to each of your Sonos devices and set a **"DHCP Reservation"** or **"Reserve IP."** This makes its IP address permanent, eliminating a common cause of disappearing speakers.

-3. **Disable Eero Labs:** The experimental features in "Eero Labs" can be unstable and are a known source of conflicts with Sonos.
+3. **Disable Eero Labs:** The experimental features in "Eero Labs" can be unstable and are known to cause conflicts with Sonos.
     * **The Fix:** In the Eero app, navigate to `Discover > Eero Labs` and **turn off everything**.

 4.  **Obey the "Golden Rule" of Wiring:** If you connect more than one Sonos product to your network with an Ethernet cable, they **must** all connect back to the *same* Eero node or the *same* network switch.